 Both Chun and Jiro could see Calvin glimpsing at his watch.

-“It’s Friday,” Chun said in a matter of fact tone.
+“It’s Friday,” Chun said in a matter-of-fact tone.
 “You can’t be busy, right?
-Unless your boss is pulling those overtime thing over your team again.”
+Unless your boss is pulling that overtime thing over your team again.”

 Calvin eyed both guys suspiciously.
 “What’s going on here?”

 “It’s best that you don’t interfere with this one,” Jiro jumped in before Chun could explain.
 “And besides, I wouldn’t want to spoil the story for you—if you ever decide to read it one day.”